-Prerequisite: It is strongly recommended that students have a 75% or better average in AP US History II, or an 80% or better average in US History II Accelerated with a consistently high classroom performance as well as the intention to sit for the Advanced Placement Exam and Social Studies supervisor approval.
+Prerequisite: It is strongly recommended that students have a 75% or better average in AP US History II, or a 90% or better average in US History II Accelerated with a consistently high classroom performance as well as the intention to sit for the Advanced Placement Exam.
 Summer reading and projects are required.